V2A-Mark: Versatile Deep Visual-Audio Watermarking for Manipulation Localization and Copyright Protection: Experiments

 To evaluate the visual localization and copyright recovery accuracy, we compared our method with some SOTA passive methods OSN~\cite{wu2022robust}, PSCC-Net~\cite{liu2022pscc}, HiFi-Net~\cite{guo2023hierarchical}, IML-ViT~\cite{ma2023iml} and a proactive forensics method EditGuard~\cite{zhang2023editguard}.
 Despite previous research on video tamper localization~\cite{pei2023uvl}, we can not find methods with publicly available code.
 Therefore, our comparative methods primarily rely on image-based tamper localization methods on a frame-by-frame prediction.
 For visual tamper localization, F1-score, AUC, and IoU are used to evaluate localization accuracy.
 For copyright protection, bit accuracy (BA) is used to assess the copyright recovery performance.
 We use two SOTA deep video inpainting methods, ProPainter~\cite{zhou2023propainter} and E$^2$FGVI~\cite{li2022towards}, and a naive slicing approach to simulate malicious tampering.

-As reported in Tab.~\ref{tab1}, our V$^2$A-Mark achieves impressive localization performance with an F1-Score of approximately 0.95, an AUC of 0.99, and an IoU close to 0.9.
-In contrast, other passive localization methods, which rely solely on tampered video clues, perform poorly in localizing unseen types of manipulation.
+As reported in Tab.~\ref{tab1}, our V$^2$A-Mark achieves 0.95 F1-Score, 0.99 AUC, and 0.9 IoU.
+However, other passive localization methods, which rely solely on tampered video clues, perform poorly in localizing unseen types of manipulation.
 Furthermore, when using EditGuard to watermark each video frame, although it achieves satisfactory localization results, it falls short in effectively utilizing temporal information.
 Consequently, the IoU of the predicted masks in various tampering methods is generally about 0.03 lower than that achieved by our V$^2$A-Mark.
 Additionally, our V$^2$A-Mark achieves an over 99.5\% bit accuracy across various tampering methods, which is also marginally higher than that of EditGuard.
 Furthermore, as shown in Fig.~\ref{res}, our method has very obvious advantages over SOTA passive localization method PSCC-Net~\cite{liu2022pscc}, which can be attributed to our proactive tamper localization mechanism.
 Meanwhile, since we adopted a more effective temporal alignment and fusion method, we found that in some scenes where EditGuard can only locate the rough outline of the tampering area, our V$^2$A-Mark can still clearly predict the tampered traces.